8xFF/atm0s-media-server/docs/contributor-guide/architecture.md

 }
 ```

-Each transport instance will be managed by endpoint by simple way:
+Each transport instance will be managed by the endpoint in a simple way:

-- Endpoint will call on_tick perdicately, example 100ms
+- The endpoint will call `on_tick` periodically, for example, every 100ms.
-- Endpoint will pass event to transport by on_event
+- The endpoint will pass events to the transport using `on_event`.
-- Endpoint will pass custom event to transport by on_custom_event, custom_event is from external source like RPC.
-Maybe it will be removed in future.
+- The endpoint will pass custom events to the transport using `on_custom_event`.
+Custom events are from external sources like RPC and may be removed in the future.
-- Endpoint will call recv to get event from transport
+- The endpoint will call `recv` to retrieve events from the transport.

-The event to Transport is defined as bellow:
+The event to the Transport is defined as below:

 ```Rust
 #[derive(PartialEq, Eq, Debug)]